AparGarg99/Tutorials/FastAPI/Readme.md

 ```
 uvicorn myapp:app --reload
 ```
- This will give us Swagger UI link http://127.0.0.1:8000/docs.
+ This will give us the localhost Model Endpoint URL http://127.0.0.1:8000.

  FastAPI provides a cool in-built feature of Swagger UI which is a UI where we can go and test our model.
+If we add "/docs" at the end of the Endpoint URL, it will open up Swagger UI http://127.0.0.1:8000/docs.

-3. Follow guide to see the localhost Model Endpoint URL so you can use the model directly from inside a python script instead of Swagger UI.
+3. Follow guide to see how you can get the python script automatically to use this localhost Model Endpoint URL so you can use the model directly from inside a python script instead of Swagger UI.
-4. So we have an input in `streamlit_app.py` file.
+4. So now, we have an input in `streamlit_app.py` file.
 That input goes to the Endpoint URL that loads the model and processes input using api.py file and returns the output back to the `streamlit_app.py` file.

 # Deployment of model on Heroku Cloud (i.e. Remote Endpoint URL)